johanneskopton/decision_ui/documentation/installation/macos/README.md

 ![Podman Run Container](./podman-run.webp)

 Instead of `$(pwd)`, your current directory of your terminal, you can also specify any other directory that will be used to permanently store the database on your host machine.
-A comprehensive list of all arguments is given in the Linux installation instructions.
+A comprehensive list of all environment variables is provided in the Developers Guide section.

 Finally, open [http://localhost:8080](http://localhost:8080) in your browser.